rizwan-kh/rizwan-kh.github.io/content/posts/k8s-eks-aad-integration.md

 ```

 ### Authorization
-We would need to setup RBAC for different users and group as per our need, for that I created 3 Azure AD groups and mapped then as below
+We would need to setup RBAC for different users and groups as per our needs, for that I created 3 Azure AD groups and mapped them below
 1. eks-admins
 2. eks-editors
 3. eks-viewers